 Della Cole Distler Memorial Endowment

-Supports the acquistions of materials in Humanities
+Supports the acquisitions of materials in Humanities

 Henry F. Dobyns Applied Anthropology Endowment